Skip to main content

 Summary

-This page describes available command lines features and options that can be run from console.
+This page describes available command line features and options that can be run from the console.
 Without the need of the graphical interface, some tasks can therefore be automated.

 These commands currently run only under Linux.